 What semiotically links knowledge, skill, and feeling together?
 How can one define this vital understanding of signs and signification?
-In this talk, we will cross some semiotic, linguistic, and anthropological suggestions to approach the trio "feeling-knowledge-skill" in the general terms of semiotic perception.
-It concerns expression, aboutness, and (material) engagement.
+In this talk, we will cross some semiotic, linguistic, and anthropological suggestions

-As human and non-human beings, reciprocally intertwined, we all experience values, conceived as "anything that characterises a situation [...] the singular quality of aliveness, the mode of vitality expressing itself in that
+As human and non-human beings, reciprocally intertwined, we all experience values, conceived as "anything that characterises a situation [...] the singular quality of aliveness, the mode of vitality expressing itself in that encounter as its vitality affect" (Massumi, 2015).
+The semiotic forms synthesise "a coming-together of tendencies in an emergent figure", changing over time.
+They are the genuine forms of our knowledge globally conceived.
+But what enables values to emerge and stabilise in significant figures?

 Starting from Eduardo Kohn's eco-semiotic theory, we consider two ideas: i) the emergence of selfhood and others is structured according to the different ways in which the power of assignment, practical activity, and reference unfold on each other; ii) the differential treatment of reference is responsible for the regularity/variation and the ritualisation/institutionalisation of the patterns of interaction and meaning that punctuate the value of forms within a given collective.
 In this framework, semiosis is a trans-specific process of thought and action on and with an environment, which develops through cycles of a transformation of elements and is the result of a process of transformation of values.
 These cycles contribute to stabilising and shaping global forms of being together.
 The passage from one mode of semiotic production to another depends on what Kohn calls aboutness.
 It refers to the commitment of each being to extend the legacy of the interpretative habits received, appreciating in each interaction its effectiveness towards the "individual" and "collective" destiny.
 Aboutness is naturally life-oriented, but it assumes nothing more than the history of transforming the unexpected into habits and habits into innovations.
 In other words, it is the (hi)story of the modulation of forms that are both local, relative to a niche, and global, relative to an environment as a whole.
 The signs, then, reverberate on and within each other.
-The form, therefore, is of a trans-individual, transspecific, and trans-temporal nature.
+The form, therefore, is of a trans-individual, trans-specific, and trans-temporal nature.